 Please note that the information presented in this brochure is intended only as a brief summary.
 For specific advice on your particular medical situation you should always consult your prefessional health care provider.
-Copyright © FertilityNZ 2021.
+Copyright © FertilityNZ 2004.
+Updated 2017.

-These brochures are prepared independently by Fertility NZ; printing provided by The Southern Trust.
+These brochures are prepared independently by Fertility NZ; printing is made possible by an unconditional educational grant from Merck Sharp & Dohme (New Zealand) Limited.